 We must therefore view any proposed political solutions with great skepticism, given that the elites are often the ultimate source of such proposals.
 Notice how such proposals are usually promulgated via the institutions, corporations, media outlets, universities, and politicians owned by the elite.
 Meaningful monetary change is highly unlikely to come from within such a system, given that the status quo of central bank control lies at its very heart.

 Furthermore, by keeping the various segments of society locked into endless conflict over countless divisive issues, including the fair and proper way to allocate wealth (equitably to each member of society as advocated by socialists or in proportion to each member’s social contributions as advocated by capitalists), the elites remain unchallenged by the only force capable of defeating them; a united society intent on reclaiming its freedom.
 In this way, the elites stealthily amass an ever larger share of the world’s wealth through their monopoly control over the monetary system.

 There are a few plausible scenarios in which Bitcoin becomes the standard currency of the future:

 Should this “reset” take a chaotic and destructive form, as nearly occurred in the 2008 housing crisis, then it’s possible that Bitcoin will be rapidly adopted out of necessity, in the absence of any other functional monetary system (besides barter and precious metals at the local level).
-Some speculate that the current “trade war” environment or Chinese / European economic problems may trigger such a global financial crisis.
+Some speculate that the current Covid 19 pandemic response and its resultant economic devastation may trigger just such a global financial crisis.